cb-linux/breath/README.md

 # This project's general development has been stalled to focus on audio-related issues

 I will no longer be pursuing this whole project for an indefinite amount of time.
 PulseAudio burnt my speakers on my personal Chromebook once I got it working.
 My personal laptop's eGPU was already fried because of this project.
-Therefore, I want to prevent any issues like this before working on the rest if thus project.
+Therefore, I want to prevent any issues like this before working on the rest of this project.

 In case you also would like to follow my progress on SKL/KBL devices, you can follow the instructions I have documented here:
 <br>